 If you are looking for the complete learn-to-surf experience, surf shack and surfers dudes included, look no further than the Muriwai Surf School.
 With enough boards and wetsuits to sport the Kardashian Clan and then some, you can get lessons or take the office for a bit of team building.
 Located 45 minutes from central Auckland, Muriwai offers a decent wave and the opportunity to take your shaka skills to the next level.

 Last but certainly not least comes the OG of surf schools, the Raglan Surf school.
 For those who don't know, Raglan is home to New Zealand's longest point break, so it's totally worth the two-hour drive from Auckland.
-The surf school's 3 hour beginner's package starts with a theory lesson in their surf shed classroom so that you can get your head around the how to stand the hell up, before being shuttled to the beach for your first experience as your instructors cheer you on.
+The surf school's three-hour beginner's package starts with a theory lesson in their surf shed classroom so that you can get your head around how to stand the hell up, before being shuttled to the beach for your first experience as your instructors cheer you on.
 Not feeling the group instruction vibes?
 You can hire your own surf instructor to take you through your paces in a less... public way.

 Not ready to take up surfing?
 Discover Auckland’s best swimming pools.